ImranAtBhimsoft/skeleton/README.md

 # skeleton
 Skeleton Project
-A skeleton prject which has all basic required libraries integrated and project stucture using MVI is patteren is developed.
+A skeleton project which has all basic required libraries integrated and project stucture using MVI is patteren is developed.